huntergdavis/huntergdavis.github.io/_posts/2021-11-09-hdmi-in-on-oculus-go.markdown

 You'll need to enable developer mode and sideloading, then side load in your USB capture software.

-Here's a great guide for enabling developer mode and sideloading on an Oculus Go.
+[Here's a guide](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) for enabling developer mode and sideloading on an Oculus Go.

 Once we have all of our cables and software ready, plug them into the Oculus